ltw-webdev-5/curriculum/basic-jekyll-site.md

       ![](config.jpg)

-      And now we’re ready to start Jekyll!
+      We’re just about ready to start Jekyll—we just have one more configuration step…

   - title: "Set Git to ignore Jekyll files"
     before: |